Kankō Ainu: The Protection Law

 The Meiji government kept colonization, which was an assimilation policy.
 In addition, imperialism was required for modernization.
 The Japanese government also focused on imperialism and power to gain the equal position as other empires, for instance Britain, France and so on.
 While the Meiji government processing its colonization, it published Hokkaido Former Aboriginal Protection Law or Hokkaido kyu-dojin hogo ho (北海道旧土人保護、1899-1997).
 The law officially attempts to save Ainu people from their poverty caused by the government expansion and assimilation policy.
 This law said that Ainu people should give equipment for cultivation, help Ainu who do not have official work and are suffering from illness, and to establish elementary school things like that.
 However, that statue was not helpful for the Ainu because it forced them to make crops and cultivation as before.
 The law also mentioned assimilation of Ainu people to native Japanese.
-It said that the government did not allow Ainu Ethnic education and culture instead educating in Japanese and forced speaking Japanese.
+It said that the government did not allow Ainu Ethnic education and culture instead educating in Japanese and forced speaking of Japanese.
 Ironically, the protection law included the difference between the lifestyles made Ainu ethnic poorer and more ethnocide.

 These days, the protection law has been criticized because researchers believe the policy went under assimilation pressure and made Ainu farmers.
-This leaded Ainu to more poverty and discrimination as minority then, they needed to stop sharing Ainu culture.
+This lead Ainu to more poverty and discrimination as minority then, they needed to stop sharing Ainu culture.
 The Law must have dealt a blow to Ainu people so these backgrounds are making a mainstream which is Ainu people are perfectly victims because they lost their identity by the assimilation policy.
 Furthermore, there is not much research on the relationship between their ethnicity and identity.
 However, experts are studying and reviewing Ainu's proactive actions to Japanese people at that time and relationships with them, again.